zyphlar/influxdb.org/source/blog/building_custom_interfaces_for_influxdb.md

 ### Starting With Some HTML

 This example interface is going to pull in some data from an InfluxDB instance and graph it for us, just like we might want on a dashboard.
-Let's start by setting up an quick framework, which will be a basic HTML page with jQuery, D3, and Bootstrap.
+Let's start by setting up an quick framework, which will be a basic HTML page with jQuery, D3, Rickshaw, and Bootstrap.
 Notice that we don't need to include the InfluxDB library because it's already loaded in the parent container, which we'll leverage for free.
 We'll also add a simple div with an id of `chart`, so that we can insert a graph into it.

 ```html
 <html>